Applications of the close-limit approximation: horizonless compact objects and scalar fields: Introduction

 Since the CLAP showed a remarkable agreement with NR simulations~\cite{Anninos:1993zj,Anninos:1998wt}, its extension beyond GR and beyond the BH hypothesis could be a valuable tool to model the merger stages of compact binary coalescence in an extended framework.

 This article is the first step towards the extension of the CLAP to modified theories of gravity and to extreme compact objects.
 In the first part of the paper we shall consider head-on collisions of ECOs, finding the gravitational waveform emitted in this process.
+In this article we shall consider the simplest version of the CLAP, in which the initial data are assumed to be static.
+This is of course a strong approximation, which will be relaxed in subsequent work.
+Thus, our results should be interpreted only as an indication, showing the qualitative features of the emitted GW signal.
+We also remark that, since we consider the head-on collision of non-spinning objects, we do not capture the angular momentum emission which would be produced in a more realistic setup.

-In the second part, we shall consider a test scalar field in a binary BH (BBH) spacetime (which can be interpreted either as ultra-light fundamental fields, or as extra gravitational degrees of freedom in scalar-tensor gravity), finding how the dynamical evolution of the background during the merger, described using the CLAP, affects the quasi-normal mode (QNM) frequencies of the scalar field.
-These are just the first steps of this project: in future works we shall determine the waveform emitted in the inspiral of two ECOs, and in the inspiral of two BHs in modified theories of gravity such as Einstein-dilaton Gauss-Bonnet gravity or dynamical Chern-Simons gravity.
+In the second part we shall consider a test scalar field in a binary BH (BBH) spacetime (which can be interpreted either as ultra-light fundamental fields, or as extra gravitational degrees of freedom in scalar-tensor gravity), finding an indication on how the dynamical evolution of the background during the merger --~which we model using the CLAP~-- affects the quasi-normal mode (QNM) frequencies of the scalar field.

+These are just the first steps of this project: in future works we shall implement non-head-on and non-static initial data, to study the emission from the merger of two ECOs, and the emission of a BBH merger in modified theories of gravity such as Einstein-dilaton Gauss-Bonnet gravity or dynamical Chern-Simons gravity.

 In Sec.~\ref{sec:CLAP} we review the standard CLAP approach to describe the merger of BBHs in GR.
 In Sec.~\ref{sec:BH_mimickers} we use the CLAP to describe the head-on collision of two ECOs.
-In Sec.~\ref{sec:CLAP_STT} we use the CLAP to show the effect of a BBH merger on the scalar QNMs.
+In Sec.~\ref{sec:CLAP_STT} we use the CLAP to show the effect of a BBH merger on the QNMs of a test scalar field.
 In the following we use geometric units $G=c=1$.
-Greek indices refer to quantities defined on a spacetime- four-dimensional ($4D$) manifold, Latin indices to their three-dimensional spatial part ($3D$).
+Greek indices refer to quantities defined on a four-dimensional ($4D$) spacetime manifold, Latin indices to their three-dimensional spatial parts ($3D$).